Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation

 \subsection{Setup}

 We consider a general contextual bandit setting.
 Let $r \in [0, r_{\mathrm{max}}]$ denote a reward variable (e.g., whether a fashion item as an action results in a click).
 We let $x \in \calX$ be a context vector (e.g., the user's demographic profile) that the decision maker observes when picking an action.
-Rewards and contexts are sampled from unknown probability distributions $p (r \mid x, a)$ and $p(x)$, respectively.
-Let $\calA$ be a finite set of actions.
+We also let $a \in \calA$ be a discrete action such as a fashion item in a recommender system.
+Rewards and contexts are sampled from unknown distributions $p (r \mid x, a)$ and $p(x)$, respectively.
 We call a function $\pi: \calX \rightarrow \Delta(\calA)$ a \textit{policy}.
 It maps each context $x \in \calX$ into a distribution over actions, where $\pi (a \mid x)$ is the probability of taking action $a$ given context $x$.
-We describe some examples of such decision-making policies in Appendix~\ref{app:examples}.
+We describe some examples of such decision making policies in Appendix~\ref{app:examples}.

-Let $\calD := \{(x_t,a_t,r_t)\}_{t=1}^T$ be the historical logged bandit feedback with $T$ rounds of observations. $a_t$ is a discrete variable indicating which action in $\mathcal{A}$ is chosen in round $t$. $r_t$ and $x_t$ denote the reward and the context observed in round $t$, respectively.
-We assume that a logged bandit feedback is generated by a \textit{behavior policy} $\pi_b$ as follows:
+Let $\calD := \{(x_i,a_i,r_i)\}_{i=1}^n$ be logged bandit dataset with $n$ observations. $a_i$ is a discrete variable indicating which action in $\mathcal{A}$ is chosen for $i$. $r_i$ and $x_i$ denote the reward and the context observed for each data, respectively.
+We assume that the logged dataset is generated by \textit{behavior policy} $\pi_b$ as